themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 case class Campaign(name: String, startDate: DateTime, endDate: DateTime, budget: Double, meritPixelId: Option[Long])
 ```

 Next we create a sort of recipe or formula for mapping a JSON document into our domain model called a `Reads`.
 Note that the parsing could fail for any number of reasons such as users uploading a document with missing fields, or fields having the wrong data type.
-We use combinator syntax to `and` together each field's `Reads` and use apply the resulting objects as the arguments to the `Campaign` constructor.
+We use combinator syntax to `and` together each field's `Reads` and apply the resulting objects as the arguments to the `Campaign` constructor.

 ```scala
 implicit val reads = (